Chinese Medicine may have a solution for you

 - Vaginal Itching

 Traditional Chinese Medicine is a 2.000 year old, professional medical system, and gynecology is one of its specialties.
 Within Chinese gynecology, menopausal syndrome is a recognized and treatable condition.
-In fact, it is one of the conditions that is most easily and satisfactorily treated by Chinese medicine (as long as menopause is natural and not surgical).
+In fact, it is one of the conditions that is most easily and satisfactorily treated by Chinese medicine (as long as onset is due to natural menopause age and not surgical).

 Chinese medical practitioners may use acupuncture or Chinese herbal medicine or a combination of both to treat menopausal symptoms.
 With either method, practitioners seek to nourish and supplement the liver and kidneys, boost the qi and fortify the spleen, nourish the heart and quiet the spirit, clear pathogenic heat and lower rising yang energy, thus restoring balance to the woman’s entire organism.